Suneeta Gogna Accredited Counsellor - working with Teenagers and Adults

 I have 20 years of experience working with children and parents in my role as a Special Educational Needs Co-ordinator and Counsellor in a school.
 I support adults, teenagers and children and have produced and delivered an extensive training package to keyworkers throughout the Covid-19 pandemic, on supporting their own mental health and for their family and friends, including children.

 My counselling service specialises in supporting adults and young people who have experienced different types of losses, traumatic events and are experiencing a sudden bereavement.
-I work as a volunteer counsellor for the Road Victims Trust charity to provide effective and personal counselling to those affected by death or life changing injuries.
+I work as a volunteer counsellor for the Road Victims Trust charity to provide effective and personal counselling to those affected by death of loved ones or been victim/witness of a road collision.
 I also worked with The Samaritans as a listening volunteer, offering telephone or personal who are struggling to cope, including suicidal thoughts.

 Having worked in schools for many years, I have the knowledge and understanding of how Young People (teenagers and children) need a different therapeutic approach to adults.
 I have a very good understanding of working with children and adults with Autism, ADHD and other challenges.
 I also hold a Mental Health First Aid Certificate in order to immediately spot symptoms of mental ill health in teenagers and children, to support and guide them with early intervention and prevent deterioration.